anirudh-eka/anirudh-eka.github.io/_posts/2015-07-10-maps-are-folds.markdown

 -- => [1, 2, 3]
 {% endhighlight %}

-It's not too much more work to perform any function, `f` on the item before adding it to the list.
-That means we go through each item of the list and create another list with the result of each item using `f`, which is the definition of a map!
+It's not too much more work to perform any function, `f`, on the item before adding it to the list.
+That means we go through each item of the list and create another list with the result of calling `f` with each item.
+This is the definition of a map!
 So here is a map defined using a fold:

 {% highlight haskell %}
 map'' :: (a -> b) -> [a] -> [b]